This is basics about roasting coffee.

 We are still exploring.
 The general recommendation says that larger batch needs higher drum speed.

-Bob Werby and Kaffe Thomas have looked into how different drum speeds affect on the roast.
+Bob Werby and Kaffe Thomas have looked into how different drum speeds affect the roast.
 It seems that higher drum speed does transfer heat quicker into the beans – like d8 instead of d4.

 Bob Werby ran some tests.
 With a Kenya bean; First Crack started slightly later at d4 than at d8, but only like 10 seconds.
-With an Etipean Bob could not hear First Crach at d4, where as it was clear at d8.
+With an Ethiopean Bob could not hear First Crach at d4, where as it was clear at d8.

 Rounds per minute

-Here Klaus has registered what the drum speed setting on the Bullet corresponds to in rounds per minute (rpm) – he counted it manually: putting a white mark on the drum and then counting the rounds within a minute.
+Here Klaus has registered what the drum speed setting on the Bullet corresponds to in rotations per minute (rpm) – he counted it manually: putting a white mark on the drum and then counting the rounds within a minute.